Visual Arts Education

 - Quality faculty — All professors in this program have professional experience in teaching and/or administration in public or private schools.
 This means you’ll be learning from people who have been where you’re going.

-- Dr. Jessica Grubaugh, Assistant Professor of Education, Education Programs Coordinator and Department Chair
+- Dr. Jessica Grubaugh, Assistant Professor of Education; Education Programs Coordinator; Director of University Assessment

 - Professor Brian Humphrey, Assistant Professor of Physical Education and Athletic Trainer